ome/omero-guide-scripts/docs/errors_explained.rst

 File annotation ID must be given when using Tag as source
 ---------------------------------------------------------
-Because files cannot be attached to tags, and thus cannot be searched \
+Because files cannot be attached to Tags, and thus cannot be searched \
-automatically when providing tags as source, you must provide a file as \
+automatically when providing Tags as source, you must provide a file as \
 input to the script.

 Neither the column for the objects name or the objects index were found